 UC Irvine Admissions – SAT/ACT Policy, class rank, and GPA

-As a test-blind institution, UC Irvine does not consider standardized test scores.
-That moves GPA to center stage, and those admitted into the Class of 2025 possessed a median weighted GPA of 4.15; the median unweighted GPA was a 3.91.
+As a test-blind institution, UC Irvine does not consider test scores.
+That moves GPA to center stage, and those admitted into the Class of 2026 possessed a median weighted GPA of 4.22; the median unweighted GPA was a 3.95.

 Admissions Trends & Notes

-• The most significant note is that all University of California schools have adopted a test-blind policy.
+• The most significant note is that all University of California schools continue to use a test-blind policy.

-• 37% of students entering Irvine in the 2021-22 school year were Pell Grant recipients.
+• 37% of students entering Irvine in one recent school year were Pell Grant recipients.

 • UCI was number 2 in the entire University of California system in applications from underrepresented minorities and low-income students.